quaderno/quaderno-developers/source/includes/_quaderno_js.md

 `quantity`         | No         | Quantity of the products.
 `taxType`          | No         | If the tax is `included` or `excluded`

-The `options` can be omitted if you've set a form using `bindForm` and the proper `data-quaderno` or if you've retrieved the product information from Quaderno with `getProduct`
+The `options` can be omitted if you've set a form using `bindForm` with its proper `data-quaderno` attributes, or if you've retrieved the product information from Quaderno with `getProduct`

 This method returns a `price` object with the following attributes:

-- subtotal: the price without taxes and discounts.
+- `subtotal`: the price without taxes and discounts.
-- taxes: the taxes amount.
+- `taxes`: the taxes amount.
-- total: the final amount.
+- `total`: the final amount.
-- discountedAmount: The discount amount.
+- `discountedAmount`: The discount amount.

 ### destroy()
 ```js
   Quaderno.destroy();
 ```

 Remove event listeners from the DOM elements.
-It might be useful if you have single-page apps and have tied the Quaderno object to a form via `bindForm` or the [simple initialization](#quaderno-js-how-to-initialize-quaderno-js-simple-automatic-init).
+It might be useful if you have single-page apps and have tied the Quaderno object to a form via `bindForm` or the [simple initialization](#simple-automatic-init).

 ### getProduct( productId )
 ```js